SSO Group Mapping

 Configuration Group Mapping in DeepCloud

 a.
-Enter the object ID of the security group from Microsoft Entra ID or the group name from Okta Admin.
+Enter the object ID of the security group (Microsoft Entra ID) or the group name (Okta Admin).

 Note